King County, Texas: Politics

 In the 2012 presidential election, President Obama fared even worse in King County.
-His Republican challenger, Mitt Romney, received 139 votes in the county (amounting to 95.9% of the county's total votes in the presidential election), while President Obama received only 5 votes — amounting to 3.4 percent of the total.
+His Republican challenger, Mitt Romney, received 139 votes in the county (95.9% of the county's total votes in the presidential election), while President Obama received only five votes — 3.4% of the total.
 That percentage was the smallest percentage that President Obama received in any county in the United States in 2012.

 In addition, in the 2012 Democratic presidential primaries (in which President Obama faced no serious opposition nationwide), King County was one of two counties that voted for Bob Ely over President Obama.
-There were only 7 votes cast in the Democratic presidential primary in King County that year.
-Ely won 4 of them, Obama won 1, and two other minor candidates won 1 each.
+Only seven votes were cast in the Democratic presidential primary in King County that year.
+Ely won four of them, while Obama and two other minor candidates won one each.

 In the 2016 presidential election, former Secretary of State Hillary Clinton continued the downward trend.
-Her Republican challenger, Donald Trump, received 149 votes in the county (93.7% of the county's total votes), while Secretary Clinton received only 5 votes — amounting to 3.1 percent of the total.
-Libertarian Party candidate Gary Johnson also received 5 votes.
+Her Republican challenger, Donald Trump, received 149 votes in the county (93.7%), while Secretary Clinton received only five votes — 3.1% of the total.
+Libertarian Party candidate Gary Johnson also received five votes.

-In 2020, Trump did even better, earning 95% of the vote while Joe Biden slightly improved on Clinton's margin, earning eight votes for 5%.
-There were no votes for third-party candidates.
+In 2020, Trump did even better, earning 95% of the vote, while Joe Biden slightly improved on Clinton's margin, earning eight votes for 5%.
+No votes for third-party candidates were cast.
 Biden's 5% of the vote was the highest percentage of the vote a Democrat has received in King County since 2004, when John Kerry took 11.5%.
 Kerry remains the last Democrat to receive at least a double-digit number of votes in the county.